sdjhen/spotify-clone/README.md

 - Intelligent Recommendations: Elevate your music exploration with tailored recommendations.
 Discover new tracks that resonate with your unique taste.

-- Responsive Design: Whether on your computer, tablet, or smartphone, MyMusicApp ensures a consistent and optimised interface for your device.
+- Responsive Design: Whether on your computer, tablet, or smartphone, Samify ensures a consistent and optimised interface for your device.

 ## Installation